schneems/schneems/_posts/2016-05-31-saving-sprockets.md

 > This version has intro music and closed captions.
 Transcript and slides are below.

-Here's what some people had to say about my talk.
+Here's what some people had to say about my talk:

 - "That was an epic talk on many levels" - [@_tankard](https://twitter.com/_tankard_/status/735500519297277953).
 - "Every single Ruby developer should watch @schneems's [Saving Sprockets] talk" - [@samphippen](https://twitter.com/samphippen/status/736647582882103296)